daniloBlera/dotfiles/readme.md

 stow [--no-folding] -d STOW -t TARGET PACKAGE ...
 ```

-where `STOW` is the path to the root of the cloned repository and `TARGET` is
+where `STOW` is the path to the root of the cloned repository, `TARGET` is the
-the root to where the files should be installed (the user's home) and
+root to where the files should be installed (the user's home) and `--no-folding`
-`--no-folding` is an option if you would want to disable folding (more on the
+is an option if you would want to disable folding (more on the section *2.1
-section *2.1 About directory folding*).
-For example, to install the `zsh`,
+About directory folding*).
+For example, to install the `zsh`, `nvim`,  `tmux`,
-`nvim`,  `tmux`, and `xinit` configuration packages you would run
+and `xinit` configuration packages you would run

 ```zsh
 stow -d ConfigFiles -t ~/ zsh nvim tmux xinit